 When I engage in conversations, I actively hear all levels of the conversation: verbal & non-verbal.
 Listening carefully to other people can provide you with countless blogging ideas to write about.
 In some cases, keeping notes after an interesting conversation could help you create outstanding content.
 Blogging has helped me to master the art of conversation and listening.
 Has taught me to ask meaningful questions and gain laser focus!

 Discipline and organization are two unexpected “side effects” of blogging.
 You learn to follow your own rules and schedule.
 Specifically, daily writing keeps you “fit in creativity” and that’s a huge asset in the business world of content creation and marketing.
 Even if I don’t have a deadline for a client’s project, I write for 4 hours every day.
 By putting yourself in a certain flow of work, you manage to stay productive all year long.

-Blogging on demand or for your pleasure could provide you a rich library of topics, ready to use themes, good to go strategy plans and SEO think tank.
+Blogging on-demand or for your pleasure could provide you with a rich library of topics, ready-to-use themes, good to go strategy plans and an SEO think tank.
 At the moment I could publish fresh content for the next 2 years without writing a new single world.
-Yes, there 730 available posts waiting to be published!
+Yes, there are 730 available posts waiting to be published!
 When I have free time, I write… And that makes me a healthy and active writer.

-In public speaking area, blogging has become my personal coach.
+In the public speaking area, blogging has become my personal coach.
 When you practice again and again on specific topics you feel comfortable enough to speak in front of an audience.
-The points of your presentations or lectures are established into your subconscious.
-Even without printed text in your hands, you can actually communicate with the auditorium.
+The points of your presentations or lectures are established in your subconscious.
+Even without the printed text in your hands, you can actually communicate with the auditorium.
 “Be ready” mode becomes a standard principle and way of living.
 Guess what?
-Anxiety becomes a long gone memory!
+Anxiety becomes a long-gone memory!